- Travel Insurance

 At just over 96km it is a decent stretch and is the part of the well renowned NW200 race.

 The road was built between 1832-1842 following William Bald’s vision of having the road at the foot of the cliffs.

 Following some major fall of rocks along the road, in the late 60’s the council started work to build a new road, 100 feet on the seaward side of the original one which was finished in 1970.

 Running between Gletsch and Andermatt in Switzerland, you may remember this stretch of road from the James Bond film, Goldfinger.

 Since 1982 when the tunnel was built at 2,100 metres, bikers have the majority of the top section to themselves.

 Beware of ice on the road, but ensure you pause at 2,431 meters to take in the view of the glacier.

 This is known as the road for ‘boy racers’ with numerous crash barriers along the way, so keep your eyes open!

 Now that you’ve picked your next tour destination, just make sure you purchase quality travel insurance to protect you and your kit against any unexpected holiday disasters.
-Visit our dedicated motorcycle page for more information on our specialist range of policies, which have been tailored for bikers like you!Please note, Holidaysafe's online prices automatically include a 15% discount against our Customer Service Centre prices.
+Visit our dedicated motorcycle page for more information on our specialist range of policies, which have been tailored for bikers like you!*Please note, Holidaysafe's online prices automatically include a 15% discount against our Customer Service Centre prices.
 This code entitles you to an additional 5% off your policy, and is a discount from the base price, not including the additional cost of optional extensions or any additional medical premium.

 To get a quote please choose one of the following policy types;